 2) “We Just Missed The KPI, Didn’t We”

 Isn’t it scary?
 KPI is extremely important to measure production, costs, and quality rates of a team during the process, particularly in the fields.
 It becomes a nightmare for every logistics manager to miss a KPI.
 For example, if the report is below 98% for On-Time Final Delivery KPI, then operations are recommended to evaluate the whole procedure to consider strategies for growth and cost savings.

-Missing KPI is reasonable, since at times even the finest delivery teams fail to meet a shipping target.
-A major extent of these lapses is certainly an indication that the current shipping system lacks the capacity to handle increasing volumes of order.
-It is also cause for concern if you are unable to gauge and evaluate the performance of your team against their KPIs on an ongoing basis particularly if current processes and systems allow you to only evaluate this at the end of the quarter or year when it is too late to evaluate reasons and take remedial action.
+Missing KPI is reasonable since at times even the finest delivery teams fail to meet a shipping target.
+A major extent of these lapses is certainly an indication that the current shipping system lacks the capacity to handle increasing volumes of orders.
+It is also a cause for concern if you are unable to gauge and evaluate the performance of your team against their KPIs on an ongoing basis particularly if current processes and systems allow you to only evaluate this at the end of the quarter or year when it is too late to evaluate reasons and take remedial action.

-3) “We Don’t Know Yet, But We Will Inform You About The Delivery Information ASAP”.
+3) “We Don’t Know Yet, But We Will Inform You About The Delivery Information ASAP”

 People say, “A lot of things in this world are partial, but the priceless gift that everybody might own equally is 24 hours per day”.
 Maybe, not everybody is ready to sacrifice a valuable day of their lives to just sit and wait for their parcel’s details.
 Hence, timely and reliable responses become a tool for creating credibility, popularity, consistency, and satisfaction among the customers.

 If your team members are unable to immediately update e.g. with a transportation management system, they need to make several calls and checks each time in order to be able to keep a customer informed about their delivery information, then companies must take this cue that it may be time to update their transport management systems and/or processes.